elyra-ai/examples/pipelines/hello_world/README.md

    ![Edit node name](doc/images/edit_node_name.png)

 1. As _Runtime Image_ choose `Pandas`.
-The runtime image identifies the container image that is used to execute the notebook or Python script when the pipeline is run on Kubeflows Pipelines.
+The runtime image identifies the container image that is used to execute the notebook or Python script when the pipeline is run on Kubeflows Pipelines or Apache Airflow.
 This setting must always be specified but is ignored when you run the pipeline locally.

    ![Configure runtime image](doc/images/configure_runtime_image.png)